 Yes!
 When it comes to making this soup in the instant pot, you throw both raw chicken and uncooked rice in the instant pot at the same time.
 Both cook to perfection with the right amount of liquid so you do not need to cook the chicken or the rice separately ahead of time.

 If you are making another dish with meat and rice, you can cook them together in the instant pot so long as you have enough liquid to cook the rice.
 You will have to work with the usual rice:liquid ratio, then add an additional amount of liquid to ensure that the rice and meat to not stick to the bottom and burn.

 Ingredients For IP Chicken and Rice Soup

-Since the chicken and rice only need to be tossed in and stirred with the rest of the ingredients, the whole recipe comes together in less than 30-minutes!
-That’s pretty amazing for a soup that tastes like grandma made it in her little outdated kitchen with a dash of love and kindness and a simmer on the stove for hours (can you just see her?
-That little grandma making this soup?…well she didn’t.
-You did.
-In less than 30-minutes…boom!).
+You will only need a handful of ingredients to make the soup and the whole recipe comes together in less than 30-minutes!
+That’s pretty amazing for a soup that tastes like grandma made it in her little outdated kitchen with a dash of love and kindness and a simmer on the stove for hours.

 The soup has a traditional chicken noodle soup flavour, but sans the noodles and with the addition of wild rice, loaded with fibre, vitamins, minerals and healthy complex carbohydrates.